 Cremona, Italy – it's the city where the great Antonio Stradivari made his famous violins, and it remains a world center for violin-making.

 That's why I was rather intrigued when I was invited to attend a demonstration of instruments from Cremona, held last week much closer to where I live, at Metzler Violins in Glendale, California.
 Owners Tom Metzler and Barbara Don brought together more than 70 instruments made by nearly as many luthiers, mostly Cremonese.
-They have the instruments catalogued here, with links to bios about the luthiers.
-(They said about half of the instruments will be shipped back Feb.
-14, and others will remain in the store for longer.)
 It's the 11th year in a row that Metzler Violins has held a "Cremona Exhibit."

 "If you visit Cremona, you will never see so many instruments from Cremona all in one place," said Don, who played bits of Bach, Bruch and other sonorous violin melodies that cover four strings quickly, on 56 violins, all in a row.
 (There were also 11 violas and four cellos).
 Seated around her were about 30 people from the LA area, including teachers, professionals, students, and parents of violin, viola and cello students.
 I chatted with a professional violinist friend who simply liked to check in every on the value of her Cremonese fiddle.
 (How was it holding up?
 Better than most people's stock portfolios...)
 I also met teacher who was curious about the possibilities for her students.
 Some attendees where adult students themselves, who took the chance to try out the Cremonese fiddles in practice rooms at the back of the shop after the demonstrations.